This gluten free butterscotch cake is ultra rich and so soft and moist. The easy butterscotch frosting is the perfect finishing touch.

 Make the cake layers:

-Use a mixer to cream the butter with both sugars.
+STEP TWO: Use a mixer to cream the butter with both sugars.
 You'll want it to be smooth and slightly lighter in color.
-Add in the yogurt and vanilla extract and give it a good mix to incorporate.

-Now, we'll be adding in the dry ingredients but we're alternating with the buttermilk.
+STEP FOUR: Now, we'll be adding in the dry ingredients but we're alternating with the buttermilk.
 Start by adding in half of the dry mix, followed by all of the buttermilk, followed by the rest of the dry mix.
 Pause to mix just briefly after each addition.

 Make the butterscotch frosting:

-To make the butterscotch frosting, we're basically starting by making butterscotch sauce.
+STEP SIX: To make the butterscotch frosting, we're basically starting by making butterscotch sauce.
 Melt the butter in a medium saucepan over medium-high heat.
 Once that's completely melted, add in the brown sugar, heavy cream, and salt.
 Bring the mixture to a boil and allow it to cook for around 5 minutes, then remove from the heat.

-Once the sauce has cooled to room temperature, you can go ahead and add in the powdered sugar.
+STEP SEVEN: Once the sauce has cooled to room temperature, you can go ahead and add in the powdered sugar.
 Depending on the consistency, you may need to add some more heavy cream, one tablespoon at a time.
 Just add a bit and keep mixing until your frosting is spreadable.
 And there you have it!
 Butterscotch frosting.
 Easy, right?

 Assemble the cake: